martinberlin/cale-idf/README.md

 **refactor/oop** -> Making the components base, most actual branch, where new models are added.
 Only after successfull testing they will be merged in master.
 Inestable branch do not use on Firmware that you ship to a client.

 tft_test         -> Original SPI master example from ESP-IDF 4 just refactored as a C++ class.
 Will be kept for historic reasons

-The aim is to learn good how to code and link classes as git submodules in order to program the epaper display driver the same way.
-The goal is to have a tiny "human readable" code in cale.cpp main file and that the rest is encapsulated in classes.

 ### Epaper demos